PSModule/Build-PSModule/README.md

 It is built from the source code files in the module folder in the following order:

 1. Adds module headers from `header.ps1`.
-1. Adds data loader automation that loads files from the `data` folder as variables in the module scope.
+1. Adds data loader automation that loads files from the `data` folder as variables in the module scope, if it exists.
 The variables are available using the ´$script:<filename>´ syntax.
 1. Adds content from subfolders, in the order:
    - Init
    - Private